The Remediation and Redevelopment (RR) Program in Wisconsin’s Northeast Region (NER) has two LTE Hydrogeologists job openings that it seeks to fill.

-The deadline to apply for this position is May 22, 2019.
-The position is based in Madison, Wis.
+The deadline to apply for this position is now May 29, 2019.
+The position is based in Madison, Wisconsin.

 The DNR’s Remediation and Redevelopment (RR) Program has four Hydrogeologist positions to fill; two positions in the Milwaukee office, one position based in either Ashland, Park Falls, Rhinelander or Superior, and one position based in the Eau Claire office.
 All four jobs will be filled at the senior level position.

 These are technical positions in which the qualified candidate must have solid knowledge of geology and hydrogeology, well hydraulics, chemistry, soil science, environmental clean-ups, and biological processes in subsurface soil and groundwater environments.
 They support regional coordination of a major environmental program that affects other department programs, state agencies, local communities and the public.
 Specifically, this involves providing technical advice and recommendations to management, co-workers, senior staff, and central office personnel.

 Please see the job announcement for details on the position descriptions and how to apply.